Fattoush Salad

 This recipe uses red pepper instead of tomatoes — is that traditional?

-Not entirely — the article explains that the author adapted the recipe because finding a decent-looking tomato during Danish winter is nearly impossible.
-The notes confirm you can use tomatoes instead of red peppers when they are in season for a more authentic flavor.
+Not entirely — I adapted the recipe because finding a decent-looking tomato during Danish winter is nearly impossible.
+When tomatoes are in season, feel free to use them instead of red peppers for a more authentic flavor.

 What is sumac and what can I use if I can’t find it?

-Sumac is a tart, fruity Middle Eastern spice sprinkled over the assembled salad.
-The notes say that if you cannot find sumac, a squeeze of lemon juice can add a similar tangy flavor.
+Sumac is a tart, fruity Middle Eastern spice I sprinkle over the assembled salad.
+If you can’t find it, a squeeze of lemon juice can add a similar tangy flavor.

 When should I add the flatbread to avoid it going soggy?

-Add the torn, crisped flatbread pieces just before serving — the notes warn that leftovers stored in the fridge will lose their crispness within a day, so the salad is best served immediately after assembly.
+Add the torn, crisped flatbread pieces just before serving — leftovers stored in the fridge will lose their crispness within a day, so serve the salad immediately after assembly.

 Add a comment Add a comment